justjake/ts-simple-type/README.md

 ### Setting up the Typescript compiler API

-To use ts-simple-type, we first need to use the Typescript compiler API to build a "program" to parse code and compute types.
+To use ts-simple-type, we first need to use the Typescript compiler API to build a "program" to parse our code and compute types.
 We'll pass a list of the files we care about to the program, and then retrieve its TypeChecker.

 Then, we'll retrieve types using the program's TypeChecker, so we can analyze those types with `@jitl/ts-simple-type`.